dhvani-tts/dhvani-tts/README.md

 sudo make install
 ```

-For mac, do the following before running autogen.sh:
+For mac OSX, do the following before running autogen.sh (--with-gstreamer is mandatory as ALSA is not available on Mac):

 Install GStreamer dev and runtime libs using the instructions on http://docs.gstreamer.com/display/GstSDK/Installing+on+Mac+OS+X